Winter Short Term

 DESCRIPTION

 Study the ancient religion of Ireland, of gods and goddesses, ancestors and rituals, holy places and sacred rulers.
-Learn about the Celtic origins of Halloween, and the great seasonal festivals of the druids.
-Walk through the landscape and discover traditions and customs from ancient times that are reflected in the modern world, through myth, place names and customs.
+Learn about the Celtic origins of Halloween and the great seasonal festivals of the Druids.
+Walk through the landscape and discover traditions and customs from ancient times that are reflected in the modern world, through myth, place names, and customs.

 FACULTY